Something other than Actual Play: “Balance”

 So, does that power need a limiter?
 Should it subtract a character’s Resolve or Wits or something?
 And if so, why?
 (I would argue that the limiter is unnecessary, but I’m interested in your thoughts.)

-30 responses to “Something other than Actual Play: “Balance””
+30 thoughts on “Something other than Actual Play: “Balance””

 Demon is shaping up to be quite an interesting game.